hkirk/swtafp-slides/slides/107/finite-trees.md

 ### Why

-So why should you use catamorphisms in pratice
+So why should you use catamorphisms in practice

-* Resuse
+* Reuse
 * Encapsulation
 * Flexibility
 * Mapping